sophievk/cs361/Assignment 6/README.txt

 [Program 6]

 [Description]
-There are two files: PasswordCrack.java and mangles.java.
+There are three files: PasswordCrack.java, mangles.java, and jcrypt.java.
 PasswordCrack.java has 3 methods:
 addToFile() - adds first and last names to the dictionary. check() - iterates thorough the Hashtable and tries to find a matching encrypted